Damocles-fr/PPJF/README.md

 - Uncheck the first box, check the second if you also want a folder icon next to the folder paths
 - Check "Reveal link (open containing folder)"

-### 12. Optional : Next steps are only required if you want the Jellyfin server to be only running when you use it on your PC.
+### 12. Optional : Next steps are only required if you want the Jellyfin server on your PC to be only running when you use it.
 Otherwise skip to 17.

 - Install Jellyfin Server as a service
 - Choose **“Install as a Service”** during the installation process